gromann/gridsome-forestry-starter/projects/ios-concept.md

   I this guide, I want to show you how to build an amazing Drag&Drop component, to upload one or multiple images in vue.js.

   We will use a library called dropzone.js from where you can easily upload images to nearly everywhere.
+meta-description: 'You will learn how to upload multiple files with dropzone.js using vue + nuxt.js.
+I will show you my fast and easy approach to upload files to your API.  '

 ---
 In my first guide, I want to show you how to build a Drag&Drop inside your Vue.js application.
 This is the first part of the series on how to securely upload your files to an S3 Bucket from vue.js.